tritonuas/obcpp/README.md

 2024-06-30 05:52:20.042 (   1.151s) [        6C92D640]            mavlink.cpp:151   INFO| Mav Flight Mode: Unknown
 ```

-You can technically also do this kind of testing on the Jetson itself (where you are running `obcpp` on the Jetson and the SITL either on your local computer or the Jetson itself).
-If that is the case, you will need to modify some of the IP addresses and ports throughout the `obcpp` and `gcs` configs / docker compose files.
-This is fairly complicated, so I would recommend asking for help with this.
+You can technically also do this kind of testing on the Jetson itself (where
+you are running `obcpp` on the Jetson and the SITL either on your local
+computer or the Jetson itself).
+If that is the case, you will need to modify
+some of the IP addresses and ports throughout the `obcpp` and `gcs`
+configs/docker compose files.
+This is fairly complicated, so I would recommend
+asking for help with this.

 ### Airdrop

-If you specifically want to test `obcpp` with real airdrop payloads, then you will need to run some extra commands to make sure the networking is set up correctly.
-Note that this also requires a Linux machine to take advantage of Docker host networking.
+If you specifically want to test `obcpp` with real airdrop payloads, then you
+will need to run some extra commands to make sure the networking is set up
+correctly.

+> NOTE: that this also requires a Linux machine to take advantage of Docker
+> host networking.

 #### Jetson